nopnoplabs/backup-plan/README.md

 This repository is adapted from Jeff Geerling's my-backup-plan repo.
 Jeff's data inventory and use case is very similar to mine, so I've built upon his work for my own needs.

-Every backup plan is unique, based on your risk assessment, the importance of the data being backed up, and budget (both in time and money).

-This is mine, and I figured I'd go ahead and document everything publicly, because so many people ask about it.

-Having a solid and multi-tiered backup plan gives you peace of mind and the freedom to not feel tied to any particular computer or 'sacred and precious backup drive' that has all your data stored on it.
+Having a solid and multi-tiered backup plan gives you peace of mind and the freedom to not feel tied to any particular devices or 'sacred and precious backup drive' that has all your data stored on it.
+An outline of recovery procedures provides guidance for testing backups and can serve as a playbook during an event.
+These events may be unplanned such as a device failure, or planned - such as my increasing disdain with subscription services like Dropbox.

-I follow a variant of the 3-2-1 backup strategy, and have _at least_:

 ![3-2-1 backup plan](images/3-2-1-backup.jpeg)